sileod/xpflow/README.md

 ##  Other specific use cases:

 #### Distributing computations across processes
 You can easily distribute the computations across processes by passing argparse arguments to your main script.
-The argument yielded by xpflow are deterministically hashable into integers.
+The argument yielded by xpflow are deterministically hashable into integers (unlike standard dict/edict).

 ```python
 for args in xp():